OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 ## NPC Style

 There are fields for setting the NPC appearance using item prefab names.
 Anything not specified will be left blank or randomized.
 Skin and Hair color require all r,g,b values to be defined to override; they are float values between 0 and 1.
 Overriding colors can allow you to make some very strange characters.
 When left blank these colors will be randomized to any possible vanilla customization value.
-There are commands to get these values from existing npcs, so you can spawn a group of randomly generated ones to find possible vanilla values rather quickly.
+There are commands to get these values from existing NPCs, so you can spawn a group of randomly generated ones to find possible vanilla values rather quickly.

+When spawning an npc from the yaml file it will automatically clear all usual default items that exists on the original prefab.
+This can cause them sometimes to not have attacks.
+To allow npcs to keep their original items and attacks you can use the ``GiveDefaultItems`` set to true.
+(This feature will get more attention and better support in the future).

 ```yaml
 npcs: